zlkurka/fly-fish/change_ideas.md

 # Ideas for future changes
 ## Modifications
-### Main menu
-- Only display options that are possible for player (e.g., no travel option if player only has one `location` unlocked).
 ### Market
 - Proportional variability in sell-prices.
-### Time
-Right now, you can just fish forever and refresh a shop just by returning to the main menu.
-I need days to pass, and for that I need there to be a cost for time passing, which is probably food and/or the encroach of doom.
-## Additions
-### Market
-What if it was inspired by the Pike Place Market?
+- What if it was inspired by the Pike Place Market?
 Idk how but that'd be cool.
 #### Fishmonger
 - Only allow buying of fish from locations the player has unlocked?
 Maybe I can use the list of each fish type the player has caught for this.
+## Additions
+### Time
+Right now, you can just fish forever and refresh a shop just by returning to the main menu.
+I need days to pass, and for that I need there to be a cost for time passing, which is probably food and/or the encroach of doom.
 ### Powerups
-- **Dissolving melatonin**: makes fish sleepy (more able to catch with a net?).
+- **Dissolving melatonin**: makes fish sleepy?
+(I'm not really sure what this would do)
 ### Crafting
 - Can craft **fish** into other items (**flies**, **powerups**, etc.).
 - Need recipes from the Fisherman to craft flies.